transcriptionpro/wuc-new/_posts/2017-06-02-localbitcoins-review.md

 <li>Give out your payment information in other ways besides the <a href="/magento-bitcoin-payment-gateway-plugin-integration-by-spectrocoin/">LocalBitcoins message box</a>.
 Try to avoid sending emails, having phone calls as well as text messages.
 Only the Localbitcoin’s interface should be solely utilized.</li>
 <li>The moment you have sent your payment already, that’s the time you tick payment as made or done, because if not, you’ll be probably denied from the exchange.</li>
   </ul>
-Presently, you simply need to sit tight for the BTC to appear in your own LocalBitcoins account.
+<p>Presently, you simply need to sit tight for the BTC to appear in your own LocalBitcoins account.
 In the event that there's any issue, try to solve it first together with the dealer.
-You shouldn't stress over the possibility of losing your cash, if you have just utilized the LocalBitcoins' framework then you are protected by the escrow service.
+You shouldn't stress over the possibility of losing your cash, if you have just utilized the LocalBitcoins' framework then you are protected by the escrow service. </p>

-Observe that in the event that you are totally unfamiliar to LocalBitcoins, there's a major possibility for "power sellers" to deny you exchange with them since you don't have sufficient feedback yet.
-It implies that you need to do two or three little exchanges with a not all that dependable merchant first keeping in mind the end goal is for feedback raising and have the capacity to execute with the <a href="/opencart-bitcoin-merchant-extension-by-spectrocoin/">profoundly respectable ones</a>.
+<p>Observe that in the event that you are totally unfamiliar to LocalBitcoins, there's a major possibility for "power sellers" to deny you exchange with them since you don't have sufficient feedback yet.
+It implies that you need to do two or three little exchanges with a not all that dependable merchant first keeping in mind the end goal is for feedback raising and have the capacity to execute with the <a href="/opencart-bitcoin-merchant-extension-by-spectrocoin/">profoundly respectable ones</a>. </p>

-Therefore, those are some points you basically have to remember to securely utilize Localbitcoins.
+<p>Therefore, those are some points you basically have to remember to securely utilize Localbitcoins.
 Simply take after the steps and you’ll 99% percent avoid scams.
 For any added inquiries, simply go to the LocalBitcoin’s FAQ page..
-I wish you luck!
+I wish you luck!</p>